 3.6.
 Statistical population

 The statistical population depends on the module.
-Please refer to the ESMS page of the corresponding ad hoc module or to EU-LFS (Statistics Explained) - Ad-hoc modules.
+Please refer to the ESMS page of the corresponding ad hoc module or to EU-LFS (Statistics Explained) - Modules.

-The ad hoc modules are run for a specific year.
-The topic of the module can be repeated with a non-fixed periodicity and with some changes (in the list of variables included, the target population, the definitions, ...).
+Six module topics are repeated every 8 years (8-yearly variables) and two are on ad hoc subjects and can vary each time.
+The topic of the module is repeated with a periodicity fixed in multiannual rolling plan and with some changes (in the list of variables included, the target population, the definitions, etc.).

 3.9.
 Base period